 Micro, Small and medium enterprise has played a pivotal role in providing employment and growth to a developing nation like India.
-For many years now, SMEs are contributing 42% of total export and 50% of the industrial output.
-For a country like India, MSMEs have emerged as a ray of hope when it comes to development and growth in every sector.
-In 2021, when GST was initiated by the Government of India to curb tax evasion and improve the Indian Taxation system, MSMEs were greatly affected.
+For many years, small businesses are contributing 42% of total export and 50% of the industrial output.
+For India, MSMEs have emerged as a ray of hope with development and growth in every sector.
+In 2017, the Government of India initiated GST to improve Indian Taxation system.
+It has greatly affected the MSMEs.
 Let’s see the impact of GST on medium and small businesses.

 Goods and Service Tax eliminates the dual tax system by combining the central and State taxes into a solitary tax, enabling a joint nationwide market.
 The implementation of GST enables the Government to get a better hold on tax evasion leading to an improved tax scheme and other benefits.

 In the older times, when the new business owners had to set up a business across India, they had to register for VAT from the States Sales Tax department.
 Every state has its VAT charges and procedures for registration.
 It becomes extremely hard for small business owners operating in Pan-India to maintain and comply with VAT registration.

 With GST in the picture, small and medium business owners can register for GST that combines the central and state tax to enable owners to easily manage their taxation as the GST registration is applicable in Pan-India.
 It reduces the cost and effort required to manage VAT.

 It has been a roller coaster ride for a businessman in India to comprehend GST and its filing system.
 While many MSMEs have been able to file GST with ease, others are facing issues due to the lack of technical knowledge.

 The role that SMEs are playing in the growth of the nation has made people apprehend the impact that GST is having on small and micro-businesses.
 Let’s know them in detail.